LGUG2Z/komorebi/docs/common-workflows/komorebic-service.md

 Delay issues with commands usually happens due to few known reasons:

-- Kernel based anticheat softwares.
+- Kernel based anti-cheat softwares.
 (Faceit AC, Vanguard etc.)
-- Kernel based antivirus softwares.
+- Kernel based anti-virus softwares.
 - Softwares that scans new process spawns.

 There might be also some other reasons why this can happen too.